Why is there dry skin on my nose with excessive peeling?

 Don’t mistake a small dry, rough patch of skin on the nose (or any area of the face for that matter) as simply having “dry skin.”
 If your skin is truly dry from lack of moisture, it would generally encompass a larger area, not just a small patch.
 This could be an indication of something more serious, so it’s important to get it looked at by a dermatologist.

 It’s important to understand that the nose is the one area of the face that can get more sun damage than any other place.
 The reason is that this is an area that secretes the most oil (which is why the pores are the largest on the nose), and oil will quickly degrade sunscreens and leave this area susceptible to getting sunburns easily.
 This is why it’s so important to be diligent about reapplying sunscreen using a non-greasy sunscreen.
-Recommended sunscreen: Daily Protection SPF 30.
+Recommended sunscreen: Weightless Protection SPF 30.

 You might have developed eczema or seborrheic dermatitis.

 Symptoms of a condition called eczema, or seborrheic dermatitis, are when the skin can get dry, red, flaky and peeling, often times on the nose.
 It’s usually fairly easy to detect this condition as more than likely you’ll see it show up in additional areas at the same time, such as the eyelids and hairline.